-Governance model for Ethical AI
+Governance model for ethical AI

-“At Orange, we are convinced that AI ethics is not negociable, it is the foundation of our AI strategy.
+“At Orange, we are convinced that AI ethics is not negotiable; it is the foundation of our AI strategy.
 We are now organizing ourselves with the support of our group Data and AI Ethics council and per country local AI ethics referent to adapt methodologies and tools.”
 Steve Jarrett, Senior Vice President, Data and AI Orange Innovation